Manchester United transfer news: Daniel James could be allowed to leave on loan, Amad Diallo Feyenoord loan off

 Daniel James could be allowed to leave Manchester United on loan in this window.

-The 23-year-old has started two of United's first three Premier League matches of the season, including Sunday's 1-0 win at Wolves.
+The 23-year-old Wales international winger has started two of United's first three Premier League matches of the season, including Sunday's 1-0 win at Wolves.

 However, the impending return of Cristiano Ronaldo to Old Trafford could impact James' minutes and there are a number of clubs interested in taking him on a temporary basis.